-- For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role cannot be programmatically determined; states, properties, and values that can be set by the user cannot be programmatically set; and notification of changes to these items is unavailable to user agents, including assistive technologies.
+- For all user interface components (including but not limited to form elements, links and components generated by scripts), the name and role cannot be programmatically determined; states, properties, and values that can be set by the user cannot be programmatically set; and notification of changes to these items is unavailable to user agents, including assistive technologies.
 This fails WCAG 2.1 success criterion 4.1.2(Name, Role, and Value).
-We plan to make changes to this by the end of December 2020.

 Content that’s not within the scope of the accessibility regulations